Wednesday, November 16, 2011

 Murmurations

-I borrowed the lower video from my daughter's blog, entitled Native Citizen/LA Lens.
+I borrowed the lower of these two videos from my daughter's blog, entitled Native Citizen/LA Lens.
 If there existed an adjective that trumped "amazing" I'd quickly employ it to embrace the effect this video left with me.
+It's our mother, for God's sake!

 Thursday, September 15, 2011